Medically reviewed by Drugs.com. Last updated on Jan 15, 2021.

 - If you have an allergy to metoclopramide or any other part of metoclopramide oral solution.

-- If you have ever had trouble controlling body movements or other muscle problems when taking this medicine.
+- If you have ever had a severe muscle problem (tardive dyskinesia) or other muscle problem when taking metoclopramide oral solution.

 - If you have any of these health problems: GI (gastrointestinal) bleeding, hole in the GI tract, bowel block, pheochromocytoma, seizures, Parkinson's disease, or high blood pressure.